OlympusDAO/olympus-protocol-metrics-subgraph/docs/robinhood-mellow-integration.md

 elsewhere in this indexer.
 No market-price feed or executable quote is claimed;
 a USDG depeg would not be reflected by this nominal valuation.

-When share NAV is needed, reject zero, suspicious, future-dated or stale reports.
+When share NAV is needed, reject zero, suspicious or future-dated reports.
+A past report remains a valid on-chain observation even when it is older than the vault's live `maxAge`; accepting it prevents an external oracle delay from halting historical replay and rolling back the batch.
-Freshness uses the live SyncDepositQueue `maxAge` (86,400 seconds at the baseline).
+This indexing policy preserves the latest on-chain NAV during historical replay;
-This is a conservative indexing policy aligned with the queue's deposit limit, not a claim that NAV becomes economically zero after one day.
+it does not claim that stale NAV is current market data.
 Fail the snapshot rather than omit the position and publish an understated treasury.
 Existing published snapshot timestamps must remain visible to operators.
 Fixed claims do not need valid current NAV.
 Zero holdings emit nothing.